dareoyeleke/ACA_TRENDS/README.md

 -  Load source files into Jupyter Notebook

 -  Access Python Script -aca_notebook.ipynb- at 🔗 [https://github.com/dareoyeleke/ACA_MARKETPLACE_TRENDS/blob/main/aca_notebook.ipynb]

+-  For easier coding flow refer to methodology at the top of the page to understand how cleaning and aggregating data contribute to csv generation from the Jupyter Notebook containing code script

 -  Run Queries to generate Data